What to do in Tokyo in 4 days?

 Harajuku: Takeshita Dori and Omotesando

-After returning to Harajuku station, directly opposite the station is Takeshita Dori.
-This is the center of young fashion and pop culture.
+After walking back to Harajuku station, you can cross the street and explore the street opposite the station.
+This street is called Takeshita Dori.
+It is the center of young fashion and pop culture.

 Takeshita Dori is a narrow, crowded street filled with fashion shops, cafes, crepe stands, and other trendy foods (think rainbow cotton candy, rolled ice cream, milk bubble tea).
 This is where those food trends start.